CDC director warns of 'impending doom' as Covid-19 cases spike in most states - KRDO

 Vermont just reported its worst day for new cases reported since this pandemic started, with more than 250 new infections reported Friday.

-The increase is likely fueled by more people moving around in warmer weather and by variant strains of coronavirus that are circulating, said Dr. Mark Levine, Vermont’s state health commissioner.
+The increase is likely fueled by more people moving around in warmer weather and by variant strains of coronavirus, said Dr. Mark Levine, Vermont’s state health commissioner.

 “Our efforts to vaccinate Vermonters is a race against what the virus does best: move easily from person to person,” Levine said.
 “Throughout the country, including up and down the Eastern Seaboard, case numbers are up.”